 When it was founded in 1962, NICHD was the first NIH institute to focus on the entire life process rather than on a specific disease or body system.
 Learn more about NICHD’s establishment and early years.

-To mark our 60th anniversary, we look back at key advances and milestones in NICHD’s history, and we look ahead toward future research directions.
-We're also planning a scientific symposium for October 2022.
-We are also featuring some of the people who make NICHD’s successes possible.
+To mark our 60th anniversary, we looked back at key advances and milestones in NICHD’s history, and we looked ahead toward future research directions.
+At our scientific symposium, held October 17, 2022, we also featured some of the people who make NICHD's success possible.
+View a recording of the symposium as well as the agenda and program information (PDF 2.8 MB) to learn more.

 NICHD will continue its contributions to advancing science and improving health well into the future.
 The institute’s work not only pursues scientific priorities but also focuses on improving public health, fostering diversity and inclusion, and ensuring proper stewardship of the nation’s health research investment.